-- Traveling expenses for the conveyance of the construction mentor by means of: - private motor transport, including any parking charges, toll fees and related expenses; - o a scheduled air line or a train, bus, taxi or hired car; or - o non-scheduled or privately owned air transport. - Traveling time on the basis of the rate set out in Clause 10, for all time spent in traveling by the construction mentor shall be as follows: - when fees are paid on a time basis, all hours spent on traveling are reimbursable. - when fees are paid on a percentage basis, reimbursement for traveling time shall be for all time spent in traveling minus the first hour per return journey. - Accommodation and subsistence expenses incurred by the construction mentor; - Agreed costs of typing, production, copying and binding of contract documents, pre-qualification documents, feasibility reports, preliminary design reports, final reports and manuals, excluding general correspondence, minor reports, contractual reports, progress reports, etc. - Expenses on special reproductions, copying, printing, artwork, binding and photography, etc. requested by the client.
+- Travelling expenses for the conveyance of the construction mentor by means of: - Private motor transport, including any parking charges, toll fees and related expenses;

+- o A scheduled airline or a train, bus, taxi or hired car; or - Non-scheduled or privately owned air transport. - Travelling time on the basis of the rate set out in clause 10, for all time spent in travelling by the construction mentor shall be as follows: - When fees are paid on a time basis, all hours spent in travelling are reimbursable. - When fees are paid on a percentage basis, reimbursement for travelling time shall be for all time spent in travelling minus the first hour per return journey. - Accommodation and subsistence expenses incurred by the construction mentor; - Agreed costs of typing, production, copying and binding of contactor documents, pre-qualification documents, feasibility reports, preliminary design reports, contractual reports, progress reports, etc. - Expenses on special reproductions, copying, printing, artwork, binding and photography, etc. requested by the client.